freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/declare-string.md

 `"your name"` is called a <dfn>string</dfn> <dfn>literal</dfn>.
 A string literal, or string, is a series of zero or more characters enclosed in single or double quotes.

+# --instructions--

+Create two new string variables: `myFirstName` and `myLastName` and assign them the values of your first and last name, respectively.

+<h2>Hinglish</h2>

 Pehle aapne variable declare karne ke liye ye code istemal kiya tha:

 ```js